U-M faculty and staff are committed to advancing the public good in communities in the state of Michigan, across the

 Council on Civic Engagement

 Chair: Nick Tobier, Ginsberg Center Senior Counselor to the Provost on Civic Engagement, and Professor, Stamps School of Art & Design

-Civic engagement at the University of Michigan prepares students, faculty and staff to work collaboratively through practice, teaching and research towards these same goals for full participation in a complex, democratic and just society.
-We engage with communities around the world to build mutual understanding, to improve the quality of life and affect systemic change through developing and integrating the combination of knowledge, skills, values, reflection and motivation to provoke inquiry and affect meaningful change through shared commitment, open communication, partnership and reciprocity.
+Civic engagement at the University of Michigan prepares students, faculty, and staff to work collaboratively through practice, teaching, and research towards these same goals for full participation in a complex, democratic, and just society.
+We engage with communities around the world to build mutual understanding, to improve the quality of life, and to affect systemic change through developing and integrating the combination of knowledge, skills, values, reflection and motivation to provoke inquiry and affect meaningful change through shared commitment, open communication, partnership, and reciprocity.

 Council on Global Engagement